Yu190330/code-for-paper-on-CAGEO/README.md

 ### Usage
 * .obj to .poly<br>
 The code Obj2poly`[..\format_conversion\src\format_conversion\Obj2poly.java]` is used for converting the model to .poly format.
 The code needs to run through the IDE.
 The path of the model needs to be spicified for running the code.
+The .poly format model could be tested by [TetView](http://wias-berlin.de/software/tetgen/tetview.html).
 * TetGen to FLAC3D<br>
 The code Node_ele2f3grid`[..\format_conversion\src\format_conversion\Node_ele2f3grid.java]` is used for converting the model to .f3grid format.The code needs to run through the IDE.
-The path of the model needs to be spicified for running the code.
+The path of the model needs to be spicified for running the code.(We use Flac3D 6.0 to test the model)
 * TetGen to Cesium<br>
 The code Node_ele2tri`[..\format_conversion\src\format_conversion\Node_ele2tri.java]` is used for converting the model to .tri format.The code needs to run through the IDE and a local server.
 The path of the model needs to be spicified for running the code.
+We provide a html file`[..\Cesium_Three\index.html]` for testing the model.
 * Examples<br>
 An example of .obj format`[..\Examples\example.obj]`is provided for testing code.